giantswarm/docs/src/content/reference/kubectl-gs/login.md

 - **Web interface URL:** The URL of the management cluster's [web UI](/reference/web-interface/) instance.

-- **Management Cluster API endpoint:** The URL of the management cluster's Kubernetes API endpoint.
+- **Management API endpoint:** The URL of the management cluster's Kubernetes API endpoint.

 - **Context name:** Name of a Giant Swarm management cluster kubectl context, with or without `gs-` prefix.